Nova Scotia peninsula

 The Nova Scotia peninsula is a peninsula on the Atlantic coast of North America.
-It is called Enmigtaqamu'g in the Mi'kmaw language.

 Location

 The Nova Scotia peninsula is part of the province of Nova Scotia, Canada and is connected to the neighbouring province of New Brunswick through the Isthmus of Chignecto.
 It fronts the open Atlantic Ocean on the south and southeast, the Gulf of Maine to the west, the Bay of Fundy and its sub-basins to the northwest, the Northumberland Strait to the north, and the Strait of Canso to the east.